vitorsalgado/react-web-starter/README.md

 ## Linters and Code Style

-Mix of tools used to ensure code and commit style and best practices:
+The mix of tools used to ensure code and commit style and best practices:

 - ESLint
 - Prettier